Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Introduction

 \subsubsection{Comparing Tournament Formats}

-\citet{appleton1995may} gives an overview of tournament formats and compares them with respect to how often the best player wins. \citet{scarf2009numerical} simulate different tournament formats using team data from the UEFA champions league. \citet{elmenreich2009robustness} compare several sorting algorithms, including one based on a Swiss-system tournament, with respect to their robustness, which is defined as the degree of similarity between the resulting ranking and the true strength order of players.
+\citet{appleton1995may} gives an overview of tournament formats and compares them with respect to how often the best player wins. \citet{scarf2009numerical} simulate different tournament formats using team data from the UEFA Champions League.
+Recently, a comparative study by \citet{sziklai2021efficacy} found that the Swiss-system tournament is the most efficient format in terms of approximating the true ranking of the players.
+Moreover, \citet{elmenreich2009robustness} compare several sorting algorithms, including one based on a Swiss-system tournament, with respect to their robustness, which is defined as the degree of similarity between the resulting ranking and the true strength order of players.
 They find round-robin sort, merge sort, and Swiss-system sort to be the most robust overall.